trychlos/pwix-date-input/README.md

     See [below](#configuration).

+### Blaze components

+#### `DateInput`

+A Blaze component which let you enter a date, or pick a date from the integrated jQuery calendar, and see the date in another format to be sure to not mix month and days.

+Accepted data context is:

+- `name`: an optional name, just to improve debug messages

+- `id`: the input identifier to be set, defaulting to none

+- `value`: the intial date (if any)

+- `defaultValue`: the default value when selecting a date, defaulting to date of day

+- `inputFormat`: the desired input (strftime) format, defaulting to the configured one

+- `placeholder`: the desired placeholder, defaulting to the configured one

+- `helpFormat`: the desired help (strftime) format, defaulting to the configured one

+- `withHelp`: whether we make use of help format, defaulting to the configured one

 ## Configuration

 The package's behavior can be configured through a call to the `DateInput.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.